adel-alkhaldi/Cohort-Health-MERN/README.md

 ---

 ## Usage
-- Data is already populated and existing in the mongoDB atlas
+- ~~Data is already populated and existing in the mongoDB atlas~~
+- Populate with your own data.
+I have removed defaults of MongoDB atlas that had the data and everything, If you had access, you will still have it.
 - Open [http://localhost:5000](http://localhost:5000) in your browser.
 - Use the sidebar to navigate between Dashboard, Weekly Reports, Watch Cases, Admin Actions, and Session Viewer.
 - Use **Admin Actions** to add participants, sessions, attendance, and incidents.